SeanK27/APPM2360/README.md

 # APPM 2360 Projects

-Matplotlib plots for Diff Eq and Linear Algebra projects.
+Differential Equations and Linear Algebra Project 1 and Project 2 Python and MATLAB files.

 ## Installation